LeRoy Collins: Post-governorship

 Upon completion of six years as governor, he became president of the National Association of Broadcasters.
 He resigned this at the request of President Lyndon B. Johnson to become the first Director of the Community Relations Service under the 1964 Civil Rights Act.
 Also by presidential appointment, he became United States Under Secretary of Commerce on July 7, 1965.
 He resigned this position effective October 1, 1966 to return to Florida to become a partner in a Tampa law firm.

 In 1968, he was nominated by the Democratic Party for the United States Senate seat vacated by fellow Democrat George Smathers.
 However, he lost the general election to Republican U.S. Representative Edward Gurney.
 Gurney partisans distributed a photograph of Collins walking alongside the Reverend Martin Luther King Jr., during the second of the March 1965 Selma to Montgomery marches in Alabama.
 The photograph contained no caption or other explanation of why Collins was in Selma.
 In fact, Collins had not participated in the march, but had shuttled back and forth between the marchers and the Alabama authorities to pursue a compromise to avoid a repeat of the violence perpetrated two days earlier, by state troopers and a deputized county posse, on the county side of the Edmund Pettus Bridge during the "Bloody Sunday" march.
 He conducted these negotiations as a part of his job as head of the Community Relations Service, at the behest of President Lyndon B. Johnson.
 He succeeded, as the marchers were allowed to cross the bridge, pray, and return to the other side, completing the "Turnaround Tuesday" march.

 A death penalty opponent, Collins participated in a protest against execution of John Spenkelink in 1979.
 This was the first post-Furman involuntary execution in the U.S. and the first in Florida since 1964.
 The protest was held outside the gubernatorial mansion he had once occupied.
 (Then-Governor Bob Graham let the execution proceed.)

 After Collins' defeat in the Senate race, he left his law firm in Tampa and returned to "The Grove" in Tallahassee, where he lived until his death from cancer in 1991.
 He was called "the greatest Governor of Florida" by former governors Reubin Askew, Bob Graham, and Jeb Bush.

 Family

 Governor LeRoy Collins surrounded by his family at the Governor's Mansion, in 1960.

 His son, LeRoy Collins Jr., a retired United States Navy rear admiral, unsuccessfully sought the 2006 Republican nomination for the United States Senate from Florida, losing to Congresswoman Katherine Harris.
-She was defeated by Bill Nelson, the Democratic incumbent.